 He'd visited other life-giving planets on this plane of existence where the dominant governing forces were susceptible to magical manipulation.
 However, something about Earth precluded the use of magic, he knew not what.
 He understood there must've been magic in its raw, primordial form when the planet's inherent, life-giving nature and habitable position in its star-system hierarchy first brought forth life; that is, established the conditions for life to take root.
 But something happened when the dominant species--human beings--came on the scene.
 Magic no longer exists, not even a trace could he find.
 Atrophied from lack of belief.

 When there, he appeared as one of them, adopting the persona of a middle-aged man with a beard and long hair.
 He enjoyed the charade but felt saddened by what he saw.
-To them, other creatures were nothing more than animate things without minds or emotions or consciousness, complex machines ruled by physics and chemsitry.
+To them, other creatures were nothing more than animate things without minds or emotions or consciousness; soulless, organic machines ruled by physics and chemistry.
 To Fendal, it was all so contrary.
-As on his world, he could see each individual's essence, its identity as a creature on Earth and of Earth living its life according to nature's plan and intention.
-For the most part, that perception went unacknowledged by the multitudes.
+As on his world, he could see each individual's essence, its identity as a creature on earth and of earth living its life according to nature's plan and intention.
+But for the most part, that perception went unacknowledged by the multitudes of humans.

 All living things partake of the mind and consciousness of whatever planet they call home.
 And when they are reduced in kind or in whole passed a necessary minimum, life withdraws from its many expressions, taking with it the life-force that creates and sustains their world.
-In spite of this common sense factuality, humans put themselves above all others, their wishes and desires and appetites far outweighing any considerations for what they see as lesser beings.
+In spite of this common sense factuality, humans put themselves above all others, their wishes and desires and appetites far outweighing any empathetic considerations for what they see as lesser beings.
+Separating themselves from all other living things as though it was the natural state--intended.
 Fascinating, Fendal would muse, absolutely fascinating.

 That was where he was headed that morning.
 A skip and a jump he liked to say.
 But something went awry for which he had no understanding; at least, not in the beginning.